Hongqin-Li/rpi-os/README.md

 ### GCC toolchain

+If you are cross compiling on macOS,

+1. run `brew install zstd`,
+2. install aarch64-unknown-linux-gnu by [macos-cross-toolchains](https://github.com/messense/homebrew-macos-cross-toolchains),
+3. change the prefix such as `CROSS := aarch64-unknown-linux-gnu-` in config.mk.

-If your Linux is running natively on ARMv8 CPU, change `CROSS := aarch64-linux-gnu-` in config.mk to `CROSS := ` to use local gcc.
+If you are native compiling, i.e., running natively on ARMv8, set `CROSS := ` in config.mk to use local gcc.

-If your aarch-linux-gnu-gcc(or gcc) version is less than 9.3.0, remove `-mno-outline-atomics` from Makefile.
+If `$(CROSS)gcc --version` gives out version less than 9.3.0, remove `-mno-outline-atomics` from Makefile.

 ### QEMU

-You can install QEMU from your package manager or compile it from source such as
+You can install QEMU (>= 6.0) by package manager or compile it from source such as

 ```
 git clone https://github.com/qemu/qemu.git